 One of the few things we seem to know for sure after the ending of The Usual Suspects is that the group of crooks met while they were all being held and questioned by the NYPD.
 This did include sharing a large cell/holding room where they began plotting how to strike back at the NYPD.

-The original The Inglorious Bastards has the heroes meeting as U.S. Army prisoners who escape and try to make their way to Switzerland.
+The original Inglourious Basterds has the heroes meeting as U.S. Army prisoners who escape and try to make their way to Switzerland.

-The Dirty Dozen are all in prison for various crimes, that's why they are picked for the suicide mission, it's their only hope to avoid a long prison term or death sentence.
-They don't meet there but we meet them there as the commander offers each one the mission.
+The Dirty Dozen are all in prison for various crimes.
+That's why they are picked for the suicide mission, since it's their only hope to avoid a long prison term or death sentence.
+They don't meet each other there, but we are introduced to them there, as the commander offers each one the mission.

 The Breakfast Club has a high school variant where a group of students meeting in a detention and becoming friends who otherwise would never have come together.
 It's practically lampshaded when one character confronts the two "popular" kids about how they will probably go back to treating the others like social outcasts again if they were to meet in the halls with their other friends around.

 TRON: Tron, Ram, and Flynn are thrown into adjacent cells on the Game Grid.

 Martin and Gonff meet this way in Brian Jacques' Mossflower.

 'The premise of The Twilight Zone episode "Five Characters in Search of an Exit": An Army major wakes up to find himself trapped inside in a large metal cylinder, along with a hobo, a ballet dancer, a bagpiper, and a clown.
 None of them have any memory of who they are or how they got there.

 The original cast of Blake's 7 (with one exception, introduced later) were all prisoners on a prison ship.

 Farscape: the main characters all meet on a prison ship.
 They then make off with said prison ship and run around the galaxy.